-CURATORS Miranda Wallace, Ellie Buttrose OTHER VENUES Queensland Art Gallery|Gallery of Modern Art, Brisbane, 28 May–3 October 2016 SPONSOR EY PUBLICATION publisher Queensland Art Gallery|Gallery of Modern Art; texts Miranda Wallace, Ellie Buttrose, Robert Leonard, Betsy Berne
+CURATORS Miranda Wallace, Ellie Buttrose OTHER VENUES Queensland Art Gallery|Gallery of Modern Art, Brisbane, 28 May–3 October 2016 SPONSOR EY, Massey University, City Gallery Foundation PUBLICATION publisher Queensland Art Gallery|Gallery of Modern Art; essays Miranda Wallace, Ellie Buttrose, Robert Leonard, Betsy Berne

 None of the characters are me.

 She’s good enough to be a real actress.

 Cindy Sherman is a major exhibition of Sherman’s photography since 2000, the moment when she returned to photographing herself after a decade of wilful absenteeism from her own work.
 It features seven major series where Sherman investigates a range of new and troublesome ‘types’ (socialites, fashion victims, clowns), and includes her collaborations with fashion houses Balenciaga and Chanel.
 The exhibition showcases Sherman’s embrace of digital technologies to alter the ways she makes and presents her images.

 A mammoth, multi-character photographic mural wrapping around one of City Gallery’s spaces exemplifies the range of new and disarming experiences offered by Sherman’s twenty-first-century work.